How Seniors Can Spot Red Flags in Online Dating Profiles

 Bonus tip: Join online dating forums or groups for seniors.
 Communities like AARP’s dating advice section or SeniorMatch forums offer support and scam alerts.

-Trust Yourself – You’ve Earned That Wisdom
+Trust Yourself: You’ve Earned That Wisdom

 Seniors bring a lifetime of experience to dating, and intuition is a powerful tool.
 If something feels “off”, honour that feeling.
 Online dating should be fun, not fraught with anxiety.
+Read: Top safety tips for senior dating apps